surifirstpin/biplus_documentation/docs/Dashboards.md

 ##  Add Reports for Different Projects

-2. **Update Reports** is used to select the layout and add the reports to build dashboard.
+2. **Update Reports** is used to add reports for building the dashboard.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/8414a3a116f22024e677cb9e647af84aaa27f6c6/images/dash_2.png)